2nd Division (Imperial Japanese Army): Second Sino-Japanese War and Soviet–Japanese border conflicts

 From 1930 to 1933, the 2nd Division was under the command of Lieutenant-General Jiro Tamon.
-In 1931, it was transferred to the Kwantung Army in Manchuria, it took the lead in the initial operations of the invasion of Manchuria, then in the Jiangqiao Campaign, Chinchow Operation, and in overcoming the defense of Harbin, following the Mukden Incident.
+In 1931, it was transferred to the Kwantung Army in Manchuria, it took the lead in the initial operations of the invasion of Manchuria, then in the Jiangqiao Campaign, Jinzhou Operation, and in overcoming the defense of Harbin, following the Mukden Incident.

 After the Second Sino-Japanese War started in July 1937, 15th Mixed Brigade from the 2nd Division saw combat in the invasion of Chahar, in August 1937, and in the Battle of Xuzhou (March 1938) where 3rd Infantry Brigade was temporarily assigned to the North China Area Army.

 Later in 1939, the 2nd Division was under 3rd Army which was facing the southern half of the border of the Maritime province of the Soviet Union from Korea northward.
 The Katayama Detachment from 2nd Division, (consisting of the 15th Infantry Brigade, with 16th and 30th Infantry Regiments, and a field artillery battalion) fought small actions near Akiyama heights, or Heights 997 on 6–10 September 1939, in the closing stages of the Battle of Khalkhin Gol 2nd Division (and the 4th Division) as part of the Japanese Sixth Army.
 Because the projected counterattack that was canceled when a ceasefire was signed 16 September 1939, the fighting ceased.

 Pacific War

 The 2nd Division, led by Masao Maruyama, was reassigned to the southern front under Field Marshal Terauchi Hisaichi's Southern Area Army, and was one of the divisions which occupied the Dutch East Indies.
-In particular, it landed in Port of Merak on western Java 1 March 1942, proceeding to Bandung 9 March 1942.
-After surrender of Dutch forces, the 2nd Division was transferred to Rabaul 13 September 1942.
-The Aoba Detachment split from division and was briefly considered for deployment during the New Guinea Campaign in late August 1942, but it soon rejoined the division as the situation at Guadalcanal deteriorated.
+In particular, it landed in the Port of Merak on western Java 1 March 1942, proceeding to Bandung on 9 March 1942.
+After the surrender of Dutch forces, the 2nd Division was transferred to Rabaul 13 September 1942.
+The Aoba Detachment split from the division and was briefly considered for deployment during the New Guinea Campaign in late August 1942, but it soon rejoined the division as the situation at Guadalcanal deteriorated.
 On 1–5 October 1942, the division landed on the west coast of Matanikau River on Guadalcanal, resulting in the Actions along the Matanikau.
-The 2nd Division lost at least 700 troops that time.
-The Battle for Henderson Field which started 24 October 1942, resulted in crippling losses for the division as all Japanese attacks were repulsed.
-The division total loss of the disastrous Battle of Guadalcanal in the Solomon Islands was over 7,000 men.
+The 2nd Division lost at least 700 troops at that time.
+The Battle for Henderson Field which started 24 October 1942, resulted in crippling losses for the division, as all Japanese attacks were repulsed.
+The division's total losses in the disastrous Battle of Guadalcanal in the Solomon Islands was over 7,000 men.
 Afterwards, the 2nd Division was assigned to garrison duties in occupied Malaya and Singapore.

-In 1944, it was ordered to Burma to resist the British reoccupation.
+In 1944, its Guadalcanal losses replaced, the division was ordered to Burma to resist the British reoccupation.
 After performing coastal duties in Arakan the division was reassigned directly to Burma Area Army in May.
 Used as a strategic reserve it was largely annihilated in the subsequent conflict.
 Its remnants were assigned to the Japanese 38th Army in French Indochina, and disbanded at the end of World War II in Saigon.